Women in IT: A Chat with Dr. Sherri Braxton

 Dr. Braxton recounted a time where people would try to belittle her, and to deal with it she had to overachieve, be confident, and to try her best not to feel like an imposter.
 “You just have to let your work speak for itself.”

-Here are Dr. Braxton’s most important pieces of advice for women just starting out in their careers:
+Dr. Braxton’s shared with me her most important advice for women just starting out in their careers:

 This is especially important for women in male-dominated fields, who try to overachieve to show that they can keep up but burn out in the process.